lldap/lldap/example_configs/pam/README.md

 sudo nano /etc/sssd/sssd.conf
 ```

-Insert the contents of the provided template [sssd.conf example](https://github.com/vmd1/lldap/blob/main/example_configs/pam/sssd.conf), and you will need to change the content on the following line numbers:
+Insert the contents of the provided template (sssd.conf), and you will need to change the content on the following line numbers:

 - Line 3
 - Line 9